tiprankstipranks

 Broad Sector Diversification

-Holdings are spread across financials, health care, technology, consumer sectors, and more, which helps reduce the impact of weakness in any single industry.
+Holdings spread across financials, technology, health care, consumer sectors, and more help reduce the impact if any one industry struggles.

 Negative Factors